jordanmoore753/PinterestDownloader/README.md

 2. Paste the array into the `pins` method in the `pin.rb` file.
 Add a , after where you pasted it.
 Remove the array entries if you are starting over on a new board, otherwise you will re-download all of the previous ones.

+3. Go back to the Pinterest board and scroll down until you have a full page of new pictures.
+Repeat steps 1 and 2.

-Repeat this process until you've reached the bottom of the page.
+Repeat these steps until you've reached the bottom of the page.

 Finally, run the program from the command line (in this directory) with: ruby pin.rb.